INDIAN COUNTRY PROGRAMS

 PURPOSE: The Tribal Business Planning Grants (TBPG) of the Indian Country Economic Development Program funding is intended to assist tribal governments in deploying comprehensive business planning strategies and activities.

-GRANT AMOUNT: A maximum of $28,000 per governing body per fiscal year will be available in fiscal years 2018 and 2019.
-The Department retains sole and broad discretion over the use of any funds not applied for by an eligible governing body by September 29, 2017 for fiscal year 2018.
+GRANT AMOUNT: A maximum of $30,000 per fiscal year is available.
+The Department retains sole and broad discretion over the use of any funds not applied for by an eligible governing body by September 30, 2022.

 FORMS TO COMPLETE AND UPLOAD FOR APPLICATION: Download, complete, save to a local drive, and then upload with the application.

-- Designation Depository Form (only required for new accounts or new grantees)
+- Designation Depository Form PDF (only required for new accounts or new grantees)

-- Signature Certification Form (only required for new signatories or new grantees)
+- Signature Certification Form PDF (only required for new signatories or new grantees)

 Information to gather before starting the application: